-An Agile ‘team’ is made up of a small, cross-functional group of people.
-The team come up with a list of ideas, looking for features that are beneficial to consumers and will lead to financial gain.
-They may also explore existing problems or internal projects already present, and determine who the customers and stakeholders are.
+The Agile team: This is made up of a small, cross-functional group of people.
+The team come up with a list of ideas, looking for features that are beneficial to consumers, that will lead to financial gain, then work to develop them.

-The team then prioritises tasks and breaks them down into smaller chunks, work out how to approach the task and how long it will take.
-These chunks are known as sprints.
-Spur innovation by experimenting in rapid “plan, do, study, and act” feedback loops.
-Plan in detail only the things that won’t change before they’re executed.
-Everyone in the team is aware what the others are doing, with regular progress meetings.
-This type of working reduces the need for micromanaging, so managers have more time to collaborate and devise solutions.
-The team gives attention to the two or three most important initiatives, rather than working on multiple projects at once.
-They would limit meetings to once a daily, and keep them brief.
-Team leaders shouldn’t become too involved with what individual teams are doing.
+Sprints: The team prioritises tasks and breaks them down into smaller chunks with clear objectives, known as sprints.
+Everyone in the team is aware what the others are doing, through frequent, structured and crucially short progress meetings.
+This type of working reduces the need for micromanaging, managers have more time to collaborate and work directly on solutions.
+The team gives attention to the two or three most important initiatives, rather than working on multiple large projects at once.

 What are the benefits of Agile Innovation?

-Agile thinking aims to increase product flow, identifying disruptions and blockers with day-to-day tasks, to make time for Agile projects.
+Agile thinking increases product flow, quickly identifies disruptions and blockers, keeping your whole team active.
 Adopting Agile principles leads to an increase in productivity, with up to three times as much success compared to a more traditional approach.
-In thousands of software development projects, Agile methods have boosted average success rates from 11% to 39%.
+In many industries Agile methods have boosted average success rates from 11% to 39%.

 - 76% reduced project risk

 - 77% faster time to market

 - 84% increased team productivity

 If you’d like to learn more about Agile Innovation, download our FREE WHITE PAPER